-In the modern landscape of Marketing there are tried and true methods, flash in the pan strategies, misguided attempts and processes built on buzzwords.
+In the modern marketing landscape, there are tried and true methods and flash in the pan strategies.
 The truth is, marketing is always evolving with the world it inhabits.

-With the ever changing spheres of technology, culture, business and so on all effecting how marketing is received, marketers need to be willing to step into new territory in order to increase their ROI.
+With the ever-changing spheres of technology, culture, and business all effecting how marketing is received, marketers need to be willing to adapt their approach in order to increase their ROI.

-What was once considered as a flavour of the month, Gamification Marketing has stood its ground since the term entered the sphere of marketing in 2010.
+What was once considered a buzzword, Gamification Marketing has stood strong since the term entered the sphere of marketing in 2010.
 With most agencies struggling to harness the potential of Gamification in its earlier days, the provision of software platforms much like Gamify's own along with the dedicated team associated, made for Gamification no longer being an enigma to most marketers.

-For those that are still on the fence or just completely in the dark on the benefits of enhancing your next campaign with gamification, below is a list of some of the stronger qualities gamification can provide.
+For those that are still on the fence or just completely in the dark on the benefits of enhancing your next campaign with gamification, below is a list of some of the stronger qualities gamified marketing can provide.

-Lets kick this list off with the obvious.
-Games bring fun and enjoyment to users, plain and simple.
-Whether it be to pass the time or as a form of escapism, Games are a form of entertainment that speak to the very fabric of humanity.
 We as social creatures are deeply driven to adventure, achievement and triumph.
-All of which can be reached within the safety and accessibility of a game. in short, Games allow people to have fun, and fun is marketable.
+All of which can be reached within the safety and convenience of a game.
+In short, games allow people to have fun, and fun is marketable.

-Unlike most traditional marketing, games cannot unexpectedly pop-up in user feeds, arresting user attention, instead users are provided both an option and incentive to play the game which means any engagement from that point on comes proactively from the user, they are in control, they choose to interact with the company.
-This alone is a marketing win.
+Unlike most traditional marketing, games cannot unexpectedly pop-up in user feeds, arresting user attention, instead, users are provided with both an option and incentive to play the game which means any engagement from that point on comes proactively from the user, they are in control, they choose to interact with the company, this alone is a marketing win.

-With users engaging with games and inadvertently interacting with businesses, there is an opportunity for businesses to display their messages and brand in a variety of ways throughout the time that the user is participating in gameplay.
-Games invoke a level of engagement that cannot be reached by the likes of video.
-In fact, studies have shown that regular TV still has large viewership, unfortunately for stakeholders in the $72 billion TV marketplace, people are habitually looking at their phones during the airing of commercials.
+With engaging visitors with games and inadvertently interacting with businesses, there is an opportunity for businesses to display their messages and brand in a variety of ways throughout the time that the user is participating in gameplay.
+Game mechanics invoke a level of engagement that cannot be reached by the likes of video.
+Studies have shown that regular TV still has large viewership, unfortunately for stakeholders in the $72 billion TV marketplace, people are habitually looking at their phones during the airing of commercials.

-In an age when people look to a screen to be entertained in those daily moments of downtime, most users don’t see the games they’re playing as marketing at all.
-Games can offer them that quick burst of stimulating activity while also creating product awareness/ passing along new lead information to businesses.
+When people access a screen during a moment of downtime, most people don’t see the games they’re playing as marketing at all.
+Games can offer participants that quick burst of exciting activity while also creating product awareness and collecting new lead information.

-Most marketers can confirm that the required budget for traditional marketing can be astronomical, depending on the brands reach.
-The required resources from both internal departments and independent hires in order to acquire expected results can become both an overwhelming and costly process.
-Whereas Gamify's award winning software platform has inbuilt systems in place that allow for businesses to keep track of their consumer traffic and lead information.
+Most marketers can confirm that the required budget for traditional marketing can be astronomical, depending on the brand’s reach.
+The required resources in order to obtain expected results can become both a baffling and costly process.
+Whereas Gamify's award-winning software has an analytics system that allows businesses to keep track of their consumer traffic and leads.

-One of the most common reasons for Gamification's rough beginnings is due to the misconception from marketers that creating a marketable game is both an expensive and time consuming process.
-This may of been true when smartphone technology first became popular, however this could not be further from the truth these days.
+The biggest reason for Gamification's slow start is due to marketers believing that creating a game is both expensive and time-consuming.
+This may have been true when smartphone technology first became popular, however, these days it has become increasingly cheaper.

-Gamify's software helps create a one stop shop for all the required elements of a successful marketing campaign, saving marketers the hassle, time and money that would otherwise go into a marketing campaign.
+Gamify's software helps create a one-stop-shop for all the required elements of a successful marketing campaign, saving marketers the hassle, time and money that can go into a marketing campaign.

 These days most people own multiple devices which all have access to the internet, social media and apps.
-Wherever these elements can be found, Games can be implemented.
-Whether it be mobile phones, tablets, laptop or desktop computers, Games can be formatted and converted to fit each platform, making the reach of a Gamification campaign unlimited.
+Wherever these elements can be found, video games can be implemented.
+Whether it be mobile phones, tablets, laptops or desktops, games can fit each platform, increasing the reach of any Gamification campaign.

 With marketing through games running exclusively via online servers, the platform has the ability to accumulate information regarding the user.
 To what extent the information field gathers is entirely up to the company and their objectives.